Up to 35,000 homes left without running water after surge in burst pipes

 Properties in Kent and Sussex have been affected by disruption to water suppy

-Around 30,000 homes have been left without running water after thawing snow and ice caused a surge in burst pipes.
+Tens of thousands of homes have been left without running water after thawing snow and ice caused a surge in burst pipes.

-Residents in Kent and Sussex have been forced to turn to bottled water as providers scramble to restore supplies.
+Residents in Kent, Sussex, Hertforshire and Essex have been forced to turn to bottled water as providers scramble to restore supplies.

 South East Water said as many as 15,000 properties had seen their running water disrupted as they faced a 300 per cent increase in the number of burst pipes than usual.
+This included Tunbridge Wells and surrounding areas.

 Meanwhile, Southern Water said properties in Kent were without running water.
 As many as 20,000 may have been impacted.